-As IT admins, daunting tasks and constant checking are part of our everyday routines.
+For IT admins, daunting tasks and constant checking are part of our everyday routines.
 Nobody could say our role within the company is not an important one.
 People ask about the things we do and sometimes it’s quite impossible to answer shortly.
 To clear things up, we have to keep an eye on the network –here, there, and everywhere.
 Network management tools enable us to manage, monitor and configure our network from one central location.
-We discuss about the best free and paid network management software which you can choose according to your requirements.
+We discuss the best free and paid network management software which you can choose according to your requirements.
 Let’s start now!

-Network administrator should keep an eye on network performance, availability of IT functions and bandwidth usage.
+Network administrators should keep an eye on network performance, availability of IT functions and bandwidth usage.
 These are essential parts of an IT administrator’s job.
 On the other hand, you must also mitigate issues when they arise to prevent downtime before it affects your users and customers.
 Daily monitoring and troubleshooting you do could save any company hundreds in lost productivity.

 Choosing the right tools could help you do a better job.
 You should never be expected to manage a network alone.
 Having a network monitoring tool will let you watch things on your network as they happen.
 This will allow you to capture essential data such as latency, responsiveness, bandwidth, and overall performance.
 To choose the right tool, let me provide you with some features you should look for:

 - Comfortable interface

 - Great support